 Antioch University is a bold and enduring source of innovation in higher education.
-Inspired by the work of pioneering educator Horace Mann, Antioch University is a vital, vocal advocate for higher education that promotes the common good, prizes experience, and draws on the strength of a diverse academic community.
+Inspired by the early work of 19th Century pioneering educator Horace Mann, Antioch University is a vital, vocal advocate for higher education that promotes the common good, prizes experience, and draws on the strength of a diverse academic community.

 Antioch University Los Angeles is one of five campuses around the country that comprise the Antioch University system.
 The University is accredited by the Higher Learning Commission (HLC).